 As described in more detail below:

 - We have strong policies against sexual, racial, and other forms of harassment and discrimination.

 - We strongly encourage employees to report concerns about any such behavior.

 - We seek to create a workplace culture where employees feel safe and valued and can be who they are.

-- We have strong training programs to educate our employees about these policies and procedures, including on how to report concerns without fear of retaliation.
+- We have substantial training programs to educate our employees about our policies and procedures, including training on how to report concerns and our anti-retaliation policy.